 An Estimated 1 in 5 Women Visits a Planned Parenthood Health Center in Her Lifetime

-Political efforts to block patients from Planned Parenthood disproportionately impact those who already face barriers to care due to systemic discrimination in the health care system, including people of color, immigrants, young people, and the LGBTQ community.
+Disproportionately impacts those who already face barriers to care due to systemic discrimination in the health care system, including people of color, immigrants, young people, and the LGBTQ+ community.

 Background on Planned Parenthood and the Trump-Pence Administration's Attempts to Block Patients from Care